-2. Clutch pedal

-- Loosen the jam nuts securing the yoke to the master cylinder shaft (Figure 51). - 4.
+- 2. Lift up on the brake pedal (Figure 70) until it contacts the frame. - 3.
+Loosen the jam nuts securing the yoke to the master cylinder shaft (Figure 70). - 4.
 Adjust the yoke until its holes align with the hole in the brake pedal pivot.
 Secure the yoke to the pedal pivot with the clevis pin and cotter pin. - 5.
 Tighten the jam nuts securing the yoke to the master cylinder shaft.